You can find this document as PDF here.

 1. About

-fpmmm needs a Zabbix Server somewhere in your network for storing its performance data.
-On the Zabbix Web Interface you can see the graphs, and alerts are sent to you from it.
+The FromDual Performance Monitor is based on the enterprise open source monitoring solution Zabbix.
+A Zabbix Server must be installed somewhere in your network for storing the performance metrics.
+On the Zabbix Web Interface you can monitor the performance graphs, and alerts are sent to you by your Zabbix Server.

 Find out more about Zabbix installation here.

-On the machine where your monitoring service resides (displaying the graphs, etc.) you need to install Zabbix server and the Zabbix web interface (v2.0 or newer).
+You need a separate machine where your Zabbix Server can me installed (displaying the graphs, send alerts, etc.).
+On this machine you have to install a Zabbix Server and the Zabbix Web Interface.
 For installing Zabbix go through this installation first.

-On the machine where your MariaDB or MySQL databases resides you have to install a Zabbix agent (v2.0 or newer) and the FromDual Performance Monitor fpmmm.
+On the machine where your database resides you have to install a Zabbix Agent and the FromDual Performance Monitor.

-FromDual offers you 2 different methods how you can install fpmmm:
+FromDual offers you 2 different methods how you can install the FromDual Performance Monitor:

 -